yuana97/code-snippets/react-redux-realworld/README.md

     2. Profile: Ditto, but the data comes from articles from the profile's user. https://pastebin.com/EN1nA39A
     3. ProfileFavorites: Override the onSetPage function from profile to get favorited articles. https://pastebin.com/M8L3eVvH
 1. update articleList reducer: page load actions should set currentPage attribute to 0.
 SET_PAGE should update article data and set the current page. https://pastebin.com/yFWf4JyQ

+Summary: Click page => fire onSetPage from ListPagination's parent => dispatch SET_PAGE with page number and data => load new data to state, redux loads data into component => render new list of articles.